 “But the Advocate, the Holy Spirit, whom the Father will send in My name, will teach you all things and will remind you of everything I have told you.
 Peace I leave with you; My peace I give to you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled; do not be afraid.”

-Peace: one, peace, quietness, rest; 1515 eirḗnē (from eirō, “to join, tie together into a whole“) – properly, wholeness, i.e. when all essential parts are joined together; peace (God’s gift of wholeness).
+one, peace, quietness, rest; 1515 eirḗnē (from eirō, “to join, tie together into a whole“) – properly, wholeness, i.e. when all essential parts are joined together; peace (God’s gift of wholeness)

+Isn’t that amazing?!
 Wholeness comes from the Father!
-It is His gift purchased for us through Jesus Christ and given to us freely through His Spirit!
+It is His gift purchased for us through Jesus Christ and given to us freely by His Spirit!

 So don’t try to complicate the matter.
-Accepting the gift of salvation through Jesus Christ, and simply submit to the working of the Spirit of God within you.
+Accept the gift of salvation through Jesus Christ and simply submit to the working of the Spirit of God within you.
 He brings you wholeness.
 He brings you healing.
 He brings you freedom and deliverance.